chmelynski/hyperdeck-server/design.md

 Alongside components that hold code and data, there are special component types that handle the specifics of documents.
 These components will deal with document settings, page settings, and drawing onto the document.

+`Core.UploadWorkbook -> Document.exec -> Document.draw -> Section.draw`

+Document.exec runs through the objs, setting:

+`section.ctx = ctx;`
+`section.document = this;`
+`this.sections.push(section);`

+`obj.section = section;`
+`obj.ctx = ctx;`
+`section.widgets.push(obj);`

+style and fontFamily should both be dropdown boxes, based on available styles/fonts

 #### The Document component

 The presence of a Document component in a workbook indicates that a Canvas/PDF document will be drawn.
 A Document component is optional - the workbook functions fine without one, and the user can just draw arbitrary HTML to the output <div>.
-But I feel that breaking backwards compatibility with paper is the worst mistake HTML makes, and is a big part of why scientists and businesspeople don't use HTML to communicate.
+But I feel that breaking backwards compatibility with paper is the worst mistake HTML makes, and is a big part why HTML has not completely supplanted PDF in science and business.
 Even if paper will finally be eliminated by iPads, you still need to use some sort of document format - PDF isn't going anywhere.

 The variables defined in the Document component include page size, screen resolution, and userspace unit definition.
 There are three measurement units that will be used in a document: *pixels* for displaying on the screen, *points* for displaying on the page, and what we call *cubits* for the unit used by user code.
 The user defines the number of cubits that will make up an inch, centimeter, etc.  For example, a user may decide to define 1 inch = 100 cubits, which is easy to work with.
 Points are fixed at 72 points per inch.
 Pixels per inch can be set to an arbitrary number.